MX-Linux/style/README.md

 else do_something_else();
 ```
 Lines of this nature are not to exceed 70 characters.
+If the line contains a trailing comment, the code before the comment cannot exceed 70 characters.
+The whole line cannot exceed 100 characters.

 If any conditional check has braces, the following conditionals within the if...else if...else structure must also have braces, regardless of line length:
 ```
 if (condition1) do_this();